Bob's Resource Website (2007)

 The first time it's driven over a bump, it will TEAR the rubber bushings, as it will now be stretched beyond its elastic limit and your efforts will be wasted.

 Remember, the steel sleeve is NOT supposed to be lubricated, however, Stan Gundry, who wrote a publication on restoring Avanti's, suggests putting silicone grease on the rubber afterwards, to act as a preservative.
-Petroleum products tend to deterioeate rubber
+Petroleum products tend to deteriorate rubber

 The following other materials are available which replace the rubber in the bushings.